jnylam/cs189a/project1/README.md

 ## The starter code

-To download the code for this class, follow [these instructions](https://github.com/jnylam/cs189a)
+To download the code for this class, follow [these instructions](https://github.com/jnylam/cs189a).

 The starter code for this project, which is under `$GOPATH/src/github.com/jnylam/cs189a/project1`, consists of the following files:

-1. server_impl.go is the only file you should modify, and is where you will add your code as you implement your multi-client echo server.
+1. `server_impl.go` is the only file you should modify, and is where you will add your code as you implement your multi-client echo server.

-2. server_api.go contains the interface and documentation for the MultiEchoServer you will be implementing in this project.
+2. `server_api.go` contains the interface and documentation for the MultiEchoServer you will be implementing in this project.
 You should not modify this file.

-3. server_test.go contains the tests that we will run to grade your submission.
+3. `server_test.go` contains the tests that we will run to grade your submission.

 If at any point you have any trouble with building, installing, or testing your code, the article titled [How to Write Go Code](http://golang.org/doc/code.html) is a great resource for understanding